PTFOPlayer/hwi_rs/README.md

   </a>
 </p>

-# program to display the stats of a pc using the pyqt5 library
+# program to display the stats of a pc

 >**app works with the following os:**
 >